Sunday, July 4, 2021

 Adolf Philipp: the German godfather of the American musical comedy

 In the early 1990s, I wrote an article about Adolf Philipp for my Encyclopaedia of the Musical Theatre.
 I don't think anyone had much bothered about him before that.
-Writing that piece, I became slightly aware of what an important place he held in the American musical theatre.
+Writing that piece, I became slightly aware of what an important place he held in the development of the American musical theatre.
 It is arguable (and I now thus argue) that he effectively introduced the book-based 'musical comedy' -- in English, it had been around for years in German and French -- into the mainstream of American Theatre with his Alma, Where Do You Live?.
 But putting aside considerations of 'first', in any case, he and his career clearly deserved serious study.
 It got that study in 2009, when John Kögel published his book Music in German Immigrant Theater; New York City 1840-1940.
 I wrote, of it, one of the most enthusiastic and appreciative book reviews I have ever penned.
 And my thoughts were confirmed.
 Well, I didn't need to research Adolf any more.
 John Kögel had done it diligently.
 And, anyway, I was deep, deep, deep into my Victorian Vocalists.

 In 2016, Kevin Clarke of the Operetta Research Centre, who had originally sent me the book to review, got in touch for an article.
 I was hectically busy, with Vic Voc getting into pre-publication, and I thought it was time Adolf got a fresh boost, so I took my Encyclopaedia article, freshened it, borrowed some pictures from Kögel's book, and it got a new run on the famous ORC site.